“All knowledge carries burdens.”

 GM: “There is another thing, Emil.
 You had mentioned being airlifted by the hospital.”

 GM: “Airlifts are very expensive.
 Even lifts within the same city can cost $40,000 or more.
 I’m not sure how much more one to Houston might have cost.
 And if the lift was not for a medical emergency, your parents’ insurance may be unwilling to pay.”

 Emil: “They can’t pin that debt to me, can they?”

 GM: “I’m not sure.
 I don’t know the details of how you were treated or your families’ insurance policies.
-But in my experience, companies are unconcerned with human welfare and will do all they can to avoid having to pay out.”
+But in my experience, companies are unconcerned with human welfare and will do all they can to avoid paying out.”